 Every image on your blog needs alt text, but alt text is not where your pin description should go.
 Alt text allows people who use screen readers to know what the image is about.
 It is also what Pinterest pulls for your pin description if you don’t provide it another way.

 There are a few options for ways to add a pin description to an image.
 If you are comfortable with coding it in, you can add data-pin-description=”Pin description here” to the code for the image.
-This is what I used to do.
+This is what I used to do and still do on some client accounts.

 Now I use a plugin called Social Pug (now Grow by Mediavine).
 It is a paid plugin but is worth it to me.
 It lets you control what image readers can pin using your share buttons and also includes a spot for a pin description.
-However, if you use Elementor as a page building, Social Pug/Grow is not compatible.
-Friends who use Elementor use Taste Pins which is also a paid plugin with the same capabilities.
+WP Tasty Pins is another option.

 For my pin descriptions on regular images, I start by describing the image and try to add keywords when possible.
 For example, for a picture of me watching the hot air balloons in Cappadocia, I might put something like “Sitting on the balcony at Cappadocia Cave Suites watching the hot air balloons at sunrise in Cappadocia.”
 This adds some searchable keywords while still describing the image.